-The Social Security Administration requires all representative payees – individuals who manage Social Security payments on behalf of a beneficiary – to file an annual report stating how the funds were used.
+The Social Security Administration requires certain representative payees – individuals who manage Social Security payments on behalf of a beneficiary – to file an annual report stating how the funds were used.
 When a child is the benefit recipient, a parent or legal guardian usually receives the money on her behalf and files the accounting form.
 The SSA requires this information to help ensure the payments are used responsibly.

 Social Security benefits are paid to children based on a parent's earnings record.
 When the parent is alive and receiving Social Security as a retiree or disabled person, the children's benefit equals 50 percent of the parent's payment.
 If a parent died at any age after establishing eligibility for Social Security, the child receives a survivor's benefit equal to 75 percent of the amount the parent would have received at full retirement age.
 These payments attempt to offset the loss of the parent's wages and provide basic needs for the beneficiary.